 But it's that penultimate attraction above — blowing up bad guys — that has many people concerned.
 For better or worse, depending upon one's perspective, the majority of computer games involve violence, in one form or another — shooting terrorists, vaporizing alien spaceships, or even driving stolen cars at top speed in order to win by running over the most pedestrians.
 But not everyone is a big fan of such violence, particularly parents concerned about what their children are watching and doing on the ubiquitous computer.

 This article will explore worthy computer games for various age groups that do not involve violence (the games, not the age groups).
-Due to space limitations, we can only discuss a tiny fraction of the innumerable games available on the market.
-But we certainly can consider some of the more promising and entertaining offerings.
+Due to space limitations, I can only discuss a tiny fraction of the innumerable games available on the market.
+But I certainly can consider some of the more promising and entertaining offerings.